History of the Technion – Israel Institute of Technology: The birth of Israeli high tech

 In the 1980s, Technion-based research and its high number of graduates is said to have paved the way for the rapid expansion of Israel's high-tech industries.
 From the birth of fiber optics and the development of optoelectronics, Technion graduates were seen to be at the local forefront of technological innovation of the time.
 Josef Singer, an aeronautical engineer, was President of the university from 1982 to 1986, and Max Reis, a chemical engineer, from 1986 to 1990.

 In the early 1990s, massive immigration from the former Soviet Union boosted the student population from 9,000 to 10,500.
 As well as absorbing a significant flow of high quality scientists and engineers from the former Soviet Union, Technion established technological incubator companies and structures to ensure that the new talent could be put to use.
 Zehev Tadmor, a chemical engineer, was President of the university from 1990 to 1998.

-Multidisciplinary centers of excellence were established, ties with industry were strengthened, new academic programs were developed, and a massive campus expansion program was launched, including construction of The Henry and Marilyn Taub and Family Science and Technology Center, which houses the western world's largest computer science faculty.
+Multidisciplinary centers of excellence were established, ties with industry were strengthened, new academic programs were developed, and a campus expansion program was launched, including construction of The Henry and Marilyn Taub and Family Science and Technology Center, which houses the western world's largest computer science faculty.

 In 1998, Technion's Asher Space Research Institute (ASRI) successfully launched the "Gurwin TechSat II" microsatellite, making Technion one of five universities with a student program that designs, builds, and launches its own satellite.
 Amos Lapidot, the tenth Commander of the Israeli Air Force, was President of the university from 1998 to 2001, and Yitzhak Apeloig, a pioneer in the computational chemistry field, from 2001 to 2009.

 In 2007, the Technion's historic role in technology transfer in Israel was streamlined globally with the launch of its T3 Technion Technology Transfer office.
 Peretz Lavie, an expert in the psychophysiology of sleep and sleep disorders, was President of the university from 2009 to 2019.

 Technion has an active multidisciplinary center in Energy Research, to strengthen Israel as the globe reaches peak oil.
 It also has campus-wide programs in Nanotechnology and Science, and Life Science and Engineering.
 Uri Sivan, a physicist, has been President of the university since 2019.